Aussie Model Nat Roser Made Nude Underwear For Different Skin Tones

 The collection is made up of three bra styles and two briefs, in four different skin tones.
 The intimates are both supportive and sexy but above all else, will make women of every colour feel considered and included when shopping for underwear.

-Read on to see the first instalment of Rose and Bare and then, shop the separates for yourself.
+Read on to see the first installment of Rose and Bare and then, shop the separates for yourself.